 Exercise and Other Sleep Apnea Treatments

 There are standard treatment options like continuous positive airway pressure (CPAP) machines, but they can be intolerable for some patients.
 In that regard, exercise can be a therapeutic alternative for some patients with sleep apnea.
 This is because exercise is easy and inexpensive compared to the alternative treatment options.

-Even though exercise has been proven to decrease the severity of sleep apnea symptoms by 25%, Dr. Iregui recommends using a common treatment option (e.g. CPAP, oral appliances, or upper airway surgery) in unison with exercise.
+Even though exercise has been proven to decrease the severity of sleep apnea symptoms, Dr. Iregui recommends using a common treatment option (e.g. CPAP, oral appliances, or upper airway surgery) in unison with exercise.
 This is because the potential consequences of sleep apnea are so severe.
 The combination of treatments can significantly decrease the amount of sleep apnea episodes a person has each night.